How Global Pandemic Covid-19 Changed Pricing Director Job Descriptions Overnight 🔥

-The corona-virus pandemic has drastically changed the Australian hiring landscape: Not only are there significantly fewer companies hiring pricing director job descriptions since the outbreak, but the ones that are hiring are also now focusing on building pricing director job descriptions that improve online pricing strategies, systems and analytics.
+The coronavirus pandemic has drastically changed the Australian hiring landscape.
+Not only are there significantly fewer companies hiring pricing director jobs since the outbreak, but the ones that are hiring are also now focusing on building pricing director job descriptions that improve online pricing strategies, systems and analytics.

 A huge number of people are working from home since the lockdown.
 And global populations are making their daily grocery online.
 Millions of retail and B2B purchases are being made online to abide by social distancing practices.

-In response, many Australian businesses are now creating pricing director job descriptions which emphasis online pricing experience and skills to align to the marked and sudden change in global consumer consumption and channel strategy.
+In response, many Australian businesses are now creating pricing director job descriptions which emphasise online pricing experience and skills.
+This is to align to the marked and sudden change in global consumer consumption and channel strategy.

-Businesses without essential pricing talent and technical knowledge will suffer both during the crisis and long after the crisis is over.
-It is expected that most pricing director job descriptions will continue to emphasise essential pricing skills in the area of online pricing strategy, subscription model design, value-based price setting and big data skills.
+Businesses without essential pricing talent and technical knowledge will suffer both during and even long after the crisis is over.
+It is expected that most pricing director job descriptions will continue to emphasise essential pricing skills.
+Especially in the area of online pricing strategy, subscription model design, value-based price setting and big data skills.

 2. Decentralised price decision-making authority on pricing director job descriptions